romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, you want to consume a workflow from another repository and trigger it whenever a new issue is opened in your repository.
+Q: In GitHub Actions, you want to consume a workflow from another repository and trigger it whenever a new issue is opened in your repository.
 How can you achieve this?
 <details><summary>Show the answer</summary><p>

 - **Set up a webhook in the source repository that listens for new issue events in your repository and triggers the workflow**